 You have a number of options such as:

-- Spray hairspray onto a clean, white towel and then dab at the stain, followed by blotting with a clean, dry towel
+- Spray enough hairspray to create a wet spot onto a clean, white towel and dab at the stain, followed by blotting with a clean, dry towel

 - Treat a clean, white towel with isopropyl rubbing alcohol.
 Again, blot the ink stain, followed by a dry towel